etesync/etesync-dav/win10-instructions.md

 1. Open the windows settings app (search for "Settings" in the start menu's search box)
 2. Go to Email & accounts and click add account
-3. Choose iCloud and put in your email and for the password use "NotPassword".
+3. Choose iCloud and put in your username and for the password use "NotPassword".
 Click save.
 4. From the account list click on your account and then click modify
 5. Scroll to the bottom and tap on "Advanced mailbox settings"
 6. For SMTP/IMAP put `localhost` as the server.
 Make sure to also set email fetch frequency to manual, and disable email sync if not already disabled.